News

 Key takeaways:

-- Spoonful of Laughter is a diaTribe campaign that uses comedy as a tool to educate people about diabetes and push back against stereotypes and stigma.
+- Spoonful of Laughter is back for a second year, and we’re continuing to harness the power of comedy as a tool to educate people about diabetes and push back against stereotypes and stigma.

-- You can get involved in the Spoonful of Laughter movement by watching and sharing the campaign videos, or by creating your own.
+- You can get involved in our 2025 Spoonful of Laughter movement by watching and sharing all the videos, or by creating your own.

 Key takeaways: